-- Commitment to communal heating infrastructure if appropriate for the development. - Investigations of the feasibility and, where viable, commit to the installation of CHP in the proposed development. - Large-scale developments should provide a feasibility assessment to ensure that CHP is sized to minimise CO2 emissions. - Initial feasibility test for renewable energy + commitment to reduce ${\rm CO_2}$ emissions further through the use of onsite renewable energy generation, where feasible
+- A target for overall CO2 reductions - A target for CO2 emissions savings through energy demand reduction measures - Commitment to communal heating infrastructure if appropriate for the development, and evidence of investigation into the existence of any wider district networks that the development could be connected to. - Provision for future connection of the development's energy centre if the development is within the focus areas identified within Ealing's Heat Mapping Study or in a proximity to these areas. - Investigations of the feasibility and, where viable, commit to the installation of CHP in the proposed development. - Large-scale developments should provide a feasibility assessment to ensure that CHP is sized to minimise CO2 emissions. - Identification of measures to minimise unregulated emissions. - Initial feasibility test for renewable energy and commitment to reduce CO_2 emissions further through the use of onsite renewable energy generation, where feasible

 Full planning applications should provide the information set out below.
 Planning conditions and/or section 106 agreements should be used to secure the implementation of proposed measures, rather than secure feasibility work that should normally underpin a planning application.
 The technical and economic feasibility of such measures can be influenced by the stage at which they are considered in the design process.
+With the planning guidance available, and the new London Plan policies and proposed Ealing's variation on LP2011 energy policies, energy should be integral in the design of any new scheme.